useringo/ringo/README.md

 ### What is it?
 Ringo is a mobile development environment, similar to Xcode, that (for now) allows you to build native iOS applications in Swift all from the comfort of your favorite browser.

+### Backstory
+This year, I decided to apply for the 2015 Apple Worldwide Developer Conference Student Scholarship.
+One usually applies by submitting an iOS or OS X application that talks about their skills and background, as well as showcases their creativity.
+I decided to write a very basic application (which you can view [here](https://github.com/gmittal/wwdc-2015)) , except I added one special feature, an in-app Swift compiler.
+Now, I wasn't actually doing any Swift compilation natively on the device.
+I was simply sending the code to an external server, having the server run the code through the Xcode Swift REPL, and then send the output back to the iOS device.

+Shortly after submitting my application, I realized that similar things could be done for Xcode itself, and that it wouldn't be super difficult to write a RESTful API around Xcode's command line tools.
+Now, Ringo isn't just an API for the Xcode command line tools.
+Yes, the core project build process does take place using the ```xcode-build``` tool, but Ringo gives you a ton of other endpoints, that allow you to interface with other features of the Xcode project easily.

 ### How does it work?
 Ringo is actually very simple under the hood.
 Ringo compiles your project's code by sending it to a remote Mac server, compiling it with Xcode, and then sending the results back to your browser.